Human overpopulation is an issue in it’s own right.

 The logic behind this is that more people generally means more consumption of resources (of food, water, natural resources etc.), and more consumption can lead to more waste generated, more pollution, and other issues stemming from increased demand, production and consumption.

-In this guide, we discuss the causes, effects, problems and potential solutions behind overpopulation.
+In this guide, we discuss the causes, effects, problems and potential solutions relating to human overpopulation.

-(Note – this guide includes general information on human overpopulation, and is a ‘starter’ type resource only.
-It is not a definitive guide for the issue of overpopulation)
+(Note – this guide includes general information on human overpopulation, and is more of a ‘starter’s guide’ on the issue rather than definitive guide for the issue of overpopulation)